cnyvfang/PyFADE/README.md

 | Python optimized |       4 |         169.47 | 25.6466 | 0.470454676908513 | N/A | N/A  |
 | Python optimized |       8  |         131.98 | 32.9707 | 0.470454676908513 | N/A | N/A  |

-The initial Python port was already highly consistent with MATLAB, but slower.
+Our initial Python port was already highly consistent with MATLAB, but slower.
 The optimized Python version preserves MATLAB-level numerical agreement while substantially improving single-thread performance.
 On this machine (Apple M2 Pro, 32GB RAM), the optimized Python version is faster than MATLAB with 1, 4, and 8 image-level workers.

 ## MATLAB vs. Initial Python Port